University Faculty Emeritus

+Linda Parker gave the keynote Mechoulam Lecture at the Cannabis Research Conference in August 2022 in Corvallis Oregon.
 Linda Parker is currently funded by the Natural Sciences Engineering Research Council of Canada (NSERC) with both a Discovery Grant and a Collaborative Research and Development Grant and by the Canadian Institute of Health Research (CIHR) with a Project Grant.
-She currently serves on the NSERC Grant Selection Committee for Biological Systems and Functions, the CIHR Grant Selection Panel BSC, the College of Reviewers for Canada Research Chairs, the Canadian Foundation for Innovation and Ontario Centres of Excellence.
+She recently served on the NSERC Grant Selection Committee for Biological Systems and Functions, the CIHR Grant Selection Panel BSC, the College of Reviewers for Canada Research Chairs, the Canadian Foundation for Innovation and Ontario Centres of Excellence.
 She is president of the Canadian Constortium for Investigation of Cannabinoids.
 She was recently awarded the 2016 "Lifetime Achievement Award" from the International Cannabinoid Research Society in Bukovina, Poland.
 She will give the Nick Mackintosh Memorial Lecture at the Associative Learning Symposium (XXI) in Gregyngog, Wales in March 2018.